 Michael Martone was born in Fort Wayne, Indiana.
 He has taught at several universities including Johns Hopkins, Iowa State, Harvard, Alabama, and Syracuse.
 He participated in the last major memo war fought with actual paper memoranda before the advent of electronic email.
 Staples were deployed.
 The paper generated in that war stacks several inches deep, thick enough to stop a bullet.
 Martone learned that the “cc:” is the most strategic field of the memo’s template, and he is sad to realize that fewer and fewer readers know what the “cc:” stands for let alone have ever held a piece of the delicate and duplicating artifact in their ink stained and smudge smudged fingers.
 It, like everything else, is history.

 Books: Memoranda, an editors’ selection from the 2015 Frost Place Chapbook Competition.
-Order now.

 photo credit: Theresa Pappas